jcgregorio/vanillajs/react/README.md

 React
 =====

-This is a rewrite if the React sample app developed in the [React Tutorial](https://reactjs.org/tutorial/tutorial.html).
+This is a rewrite of the React sample app developed in the [React Tutorial](https://reactjs.org/tutorial/tutorial.html).

 Prereqs
 =======